Dizziness (Dizzy) (cont.)

 Further history may be taken to make certain that the symptom of vertigo is isolated to an inner ear condition and not due to a problem in the brain (for example, a stroke).

 Physical examination will focus on the neurologic examination and may involve looking at eye movements.
 With vertigo, nystagmus may be present.
 This is an involuntary movement of the eyes, slow and smooth in one direction with fast twitches in the other.
 It is the eyes' attempt to compensate for the abnormal signals being created in the inner ear.
+The patient may be asked to lay flat or sit upright to uncover the presence of nystagmus.

 The patient's hearing may be tested to assess potential hearing loss.
 This may be seen in Meniere's disease or with an acoustic neuroma, but not necessarily with labyrinthitis or benign positional vertigo.